Favourites

 What I like to do in my spare time

-In my spare time I love tinkering with cars - it's a bit of a family thing as my dad, granddad, and brothers are all mechanics.
+In my spare time I love tinkering with cars - it's a bit of a family thing as my dad, grandad, and brothers are all mechanics.
 There's something satisfying about figuring out how to fix things.
 I'm also into 3D printing.
 I've got a few printers at home and I'm always making stuff with them.
 It's amazing what you can create, friends are always asking me to make things for them.
 Working at Moons has given me quite an insight into textiles, so I’m trying to get my own carding machine so I can make yarn at home, which would be pretty fun.

 My school days